- Lifetime Eligibility for Federal Pell Grants

 - The 1098-T contains information to assist students to determine if they qualify for educational tax credits or deductions.
 For details on these credits/deductions or how to use the amounts listed on your form, consult either a qualified tax preparer or IRS publication 970 titled “Tax Benefits for Education” www.irs.gov

 - The information on the 1098-T form complies with IRS regulations.
-Charges are reported in the tax year in which they were posted to a student’s account, which is not necessarily the same as the year in which the courses were taken.
+Charges and payments are reported in the tax year in which they were posted to a student’s account, which is not necessarily the same as the year in which the courses were taken.

 TUITION PAYMENT PLAN

 - Financial aid awards are disbursed after the add/drop period has ended and student attendance has been verified.
 Disbursements begin approximately three weeks after the beginning of the term.

 - For student loans, notification will be e-mailed to the student’s Owl’s Nest account when the loan has been disbursed.

 - For other aid disbursements, students are encouraged to view their Web Services to monitor disbursements.